Roadmap to Victory

 The Roadmap to Victory reflects the steps required to win marriage nationwide.
 Read more about each of the tracks below - for more detail, read the July 2013 document that updated the Roadmap to Victory [PDF], and see what the recent court victories mean in the context of the strategy to win nationwide as soon as possible in our January 2014 document The Pathway Forward [PDF].

 Win More States

-We secured the freedom to marry in 31 states and our nation’s capital.
+We secured the freedom to marry in 33 states and our nation’s capital (with two states, South Carolina and Montana, expected imminently).
 Each year provides opportunities to win more states, overturn the anti-gay constitutional amendments pushed through over the past decade, and increase momentum for the freedom to marry.

 With undeniable momentum from the federal win and increasing pressures and opportunities stemming from litigation (see all pending marriage litigation here) and ballot-measure efforts, Freedom to Marry is fast-tracking its proven strategy for winning states in all three manners available – through the legislature, at the ballot, and in court.

 To learn more about the freedom to marry in the states, visit Freedom to Marry's States Page.

 To create a climate that empowers elected officials and judges to do the right thing, we also need to grow and diversify majority support for the freedom to marry nationwide.
 Again using Loving as a measure, we are doing well, having moved from just about a quarter of public support 15 years ago to above majority support today – far better than the 70% of Americans who opposed interracial marriage in 1967.